lbaey/chromedriver/README.md

 # Chrome Driver packaged in Composer

 This is the composer dependency you want if you happen to do some Behat testing with Selenium.
+It will download the adequat chromedriver version for your dev platform, whether it's Linux (32bits or 64bits), OSX or Windows.

 Use it like a regular composer dependency, although it's a composer plugin.